 The Learning Resource Center is the home for the majority of free tutoring for first and second year courses provided by the University.
 They operate by appointment and have three different options for student/instructor interaction.

 One-on-one tutoring sessions are available with qualified students instructors on the 10th and 13th floors of the Library, where you as a student can work with direct access to course materials and learn how to organize yourself and learn best practices for your study sessions.

 Supplemental Instructions are available for certain courses and are medium size groups that are instructor driven to review materials learned in class.
 The smaller group helps to facilitate more in depth coverage on materials covered in lecture with the ability of students to bring their questions with them.

-Room 1667 on the 16th Floor is a Windows Lab which offers classes during the day and has open hours in the afternoon.
+UMass IT operates Room 1667 on the 16th Floor is a Windows Lab which offers classes during the day and has open hours in the afternoon.

 The Calipari Room on the Lower Level is a Windows Lab for Library use and can be used as a study space during advertised hours.

 Each classroom has a daily schedule which is posted in the lobby each morning near the elevators.
-UMass IT subscribes to numerous different softwares that are available to you as a UMass Student.
+UMass IT subscribes to numerous different software that are available to you as a UMass Student.
 A full list of software available on every UMass IT operated computer can be found here.